dolbyio-samples/rts-app-react-publisher-viewer/README.md

-# WIP: stream-demo-react-milicast
+# rts-app-react-publisher-viewer

-A sample app to showcase the capabilities of the Millicast SDK and how it can be used to design solutions that require ultra low latency (sub 500ms).
+A sample app to showcase the capabilities of Dolby.io's Real Time Streaming (RTS) SDK and how it can be used to design solutions that require ultra low latency (sub 500ms).

 ## Prerequisites